EitanHemed/robusta/README.md

 ## Documentation

 Mostly docstrings at the moment.
+Some are very outdated.
 But you can help by contributing to robusta in helping make one!

 ## Contributing